 Years ago, Finn started shaking his feet in an agitated way, picking at them whenever he stepped out of the chemicalized clumping kitty litter, prompting me to look for an alternative.

+I found it!
 Canadian 100% natural wood pellets make sense and is gaining in popularity; it is simply a bag of wood pellets, often used in horse pens.
 (RONA)

-Fill it with a thick layer of 100% natural wood pellets.
+Add a thick layer of 100% natural wood pellets.

 Add a dust pan to your arsenal.